frishberg/Chess-Analytica/README.rst

 License
 -------

-chess-analytica is licensed under the MIT License.
+Chess-Analytica is licensed under the MIT License.
 Check out ``LICENSE.txt`` for the full text.